Tropical Storm Andrea (2013): Impact

-Becoming a tropical storm on June 5, Andrea marked the fourth consecutive season with a named storm in the month of June, following Hurricane Alex in 2010, Tropical Storm Arlene in 2011, and Hurricane Chris and Tropical Storm Debby in 2012.
+Becoming a tropical storm on June 5, Andrea marked the fourth consecutive season with a named storm in the month of June, following Hurricane Alex in 2010, Tropical Storm Arlene in 2011, Hurricane Chris, and Tropical Storm Debby in 2012.
 This was over a month earlier than the 1966–2009 average date of the first named storm, July 9.

 The precursor disturbance to Andrea dropped nearly 12 in of rain on the Yucatán Peninsula in a 24-hour period.
 In Cuba, the Civil Defense issued a weather alarm for Pinar del Río Province from June 5 to June 6.
 There was also a lower-level "alert" in the adjacent provinces of Artemisa and Mayabeque.
 Over 1,000 people fled their homes due to flooding, especially along the Cuyaguateje River in Pinar del Río Province.
 The city of Las Martinas received more than 10 in of rainfall in 24 hours; a few other locations reported over 8 in of rain.
 Of the 24 dams in Pinar del Río Province, six had already filled by June 5.
-The disturbance spawned a tornado in that area, which damaged three homes.
+The disturbance spawned a tornado in that area, which damaged three homes; four other tornadoes also touched down throughout the country.